-The main points are reflected in the following checklist, which can serve as a useful tool to start up and monitor the programme.
+The main points are reflected in the following checklist, which can serve as a useful tool for starting up and monitoring the programme.

 The guidelines provide a helpful, detailed checklist for SMTs to plan and manage their school nutrition programme.